what-is-me/proton/README.md

 ```shell
 curl https://install.timeplus.com/oss | sh
 ```
-Once the `proton` binary is available, you can run Timeplus Proton in different modes:

-- **Local Mode.** You run `proton local` to start it for fast processing on local and remote files using SQL without having to install a full server
-- **Config-less Mode.** You run `proton server` to start the server and put the config/logs/data in the current folder `proton-data`.
+Once the `proton` binary is available, you can run `proton server` to start the server and put the config/logs/data in the current folder `proton-data`.
 Then use `proton client` in the other terminal to start the SQL client.
-- **Server Mode.** You run `sudo proton install` to install the server in predefined path and a default configuration file.
-Then you can run `sudo proton server -C /etc/proton-server/config.yaml` to start the server and use `proton client` in the other terminal to start the SQL client.

 For Mac users, you can also use [Homebrew](https://brew.sh/) to manage the install/upgrade/uninstall: